You finally got the meeting!

 - Tell a Convincing Story: This is where the magic happens.
 This is where you educate the buyer on new ideas and perspectives, inspire them to think differently, and drive them to take action.
 Learn more about the Convincing Story framework here, use it, and make sure your delivery fits within your timeframe.

 - Shift to Inquiry and Collaboration: Now you must create discussion and collaboration.
-Some examples questions to ask include:
+Some example questions to ask include:

 - Would this work here?